 Based on this scale, you really need to pick and choose your battles.
 High-competition keywords may not be worthwhile, whereas lower volume keywords backed by clear searcher intent provide greater opportunity for SERP movement (aka organic ranking).

 Moz uses a similar representation of Keyword Difficulty (albeit with somewhat more nuanced indicators involved):

-Here’s a quick breakdown of tools you can use, with a clear distinction between their function within your content marketing program:
+Here’s a quick breakdown keyword research tool types you can use, with a clear distinction between their functions within your content marketing program: